sameerhussai230/EU-ETS-Grid-Carbon-Analytics/README.md

 *   **Provisional Forecasting:** Generates 2024-2025 provisional data estimates based on EU Phase 4 reduction trends (if official registry data is delayed).

 *   **Interactive Dashboard:** Streamlit app with Plotly visualizations to analyze "Top Buyers" and "Correlation Scatter Plots".

-Here’s the same section rewritten cleanly and ready to **copy-paste directly into your GitHub README** 👇

 ---